 1919: St Agnes Town Band played at Mithian, Trevellas and Cross Coombe Peace Celebrations.
 (RCG 10th August 1919 pg 4)

 1921: St Agnes Town Band under Mr A Solomon, was in attendance.
 (18 July 1921 – Western Morning News)

 St Agnes Town Band in the early 1920s (Photo: courtesy Clive Benney Collection)

-1922: The band room relocates from the corn store in Peterville to the St Agnes Church Hall.
+1922: The band room relocated from the corn store in Peterville to St Agnes Church Hall.

 St Agnes Town Band circa 1922

 Charlie Chegwyn and future MD Frank Moore seated each end of the centre row